yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 + _BucketAccessClass (BAC)_ - a cluster-scoped custom resource containing fields defining the provisioner and a ConfigMap reference where policy is defined.
 + _COSI_ - Container _Object_ Store Interface, modeled after CSI.
 + _cosi-node-adapter_ - a pod per node which receives Kubelet gRPC _NodePublishVolume_ and _NodeUnpublishVolume_ requests, ensures the target bucket has been provisioned, and notifies the kubelet when the pod can be run.
-+ _driver_ - a container (usually paired with a sidecar container) that is reponsible for communicating with the underlying object store to create, delete, grant access to, and revoke access from buckets.
++ _driver_ - a container (usually paired with a sidecar container) that is responsible for communicating with the underlying object store to create, delete, grant access to, and revoke access from buckets.
 Drivers talk gRPC and need no knowledge of Kubernetes.
 Drivers are typically written by storage vendors, and should not be given any access outside of their namespace.
 + _driverless_ - a system where no driver is needed to automate bucket provisioning.
 COSI automation may still be deployed to managed COSI APIs.
 + _greenfield bucket_ - a new backend bucket created by COSI.
 + _green-to-browfield_ - a use-case where COSI creates a new bucket on behalf of a user, and then supports ways for other users in the cluster to share this bucket.
 + _provisioner_ - a generic term meant to describe the combination of a sidecar and driver.
 "Provisioning" a bucket can mean creating a new bucket or granting access to an existing bucket.
-+ _sidecar_ - a Kubernetes-aware container (usually paired with a driver) that is reponsible for fullfilling COSI requests with the driver via gRPC calls.
++ _sidecar_ - a Kubernetes-aware container (usually paired with a driver) that is responsible for fulfilling COSI requests with the driver via gRPC calls.
 The sidecar's access can be restricted to the namespace where it resides, which is expected to be the same namespace as the provisioner.
 The COSI sidecar is provided by the Kubernetes community.
 + _storage instance_ - refers to the back object storage endpoint being abstracted by the Bucket API (a.k.a “bucket” or “container”).
 + _static provisioning_ - custom resource creation is done by the admin rather than via COSI automation.
 This may also include _driverless_ but they are independent.